Don’t Worry, Swim Happy!

 6. Can my child bring or use floaties?

 We do not allow floaties or life jackets of any kind.
 This can be a false security for many children.
-If they can’t swim, they are required to go into the small pool.
+If they cannot swim, they are required to go into the small pool.
 This is for your child’s safety.

 7. What does my child do when they are at the pool?